Employee Engagement: How to Tell if People are Really Engaged?

 - How well are we setting employee performance expectations and how effective are our ways of measuring outcomes?

 - What short-list of experience-based (vs feeling-based) questions can we ask employees to best measure their levels of engagement?

 - How might we institutionalize daily conversations between managers and employees (or peers) to ask those questions, and to inspire employees to push their own engagement ignition switch?

 - How well are we developing collaborative leaders who encourage people to engage and share responsibility for performance?

 One well-timed question will reward you more than a simple answer.
 In case you are still looking for answers to how can we increase employee engagement and how can we better measure the level of employee engagement, we’d like to ask you a few questions.

-Jay Cone is a Collaboration Consultant with Interaction Associates (IA).
+Jay Cone is a Senior Consultant with Interaction Associates (IA).
 Jay helps clients discover the most useful questions to address organizational challenges.

 Barry Rosen, the CEO of Interaction Associates.